Hirska/secprog-oauth2/documentation/documentation.md

 ### setup

 Setup is used to set needed initial data to database before first startup.
-As there is no dynamic client registration, clients are set with setup.
-Also scopes are set in setup.
+Only scopes and admin user are setup here.

 ### utils